koljakub/java-software-renderer/README.md

 Renderer is implemented in pure Java, without any additional frameworks.
 Project was created as an programming assignment for a Computer Graphics 2 course at Faculty of informatics and management, University of Hradec Kralove.

 ## Software features
-* Wireframe / Solid model selection
+* Wireframe / solid model selection
 * Z-buffering
 * Controllable camera
-* Controllable 3D transformations: Scaling, translation, rotation.
+* Controllable 3D transformations: scaling, translation, rotation
 * Simple 3D object manager

 ## Requirements